 She graduated from Iowa State University with a Masters degree in Computer Science and a BS in Math with minors in Music and Education.
 While there she played violin in the Iowa State Symphony and sang in the Iowa State Singers.
 Jackie and her husband Ed are authors of the book “Iowa’s Magnificent County Courthouses”.

 Misha Rosenker has been principal second violinist with the Des Moines Symphony since 1998.

 Matt Meyer has degrees in Violin Performance and Music Education from the University of Iowa.
 He spent two years teaching orchestra in the Iowa City Community Schools.
-Meyer has taught orchestra in the West Des Moines Schools for more than ten years and also conducts the Des Moines Symphony Youth Sinfonia at the Des Moines Symphony Academy.
+Meyer has taught orchestra in the West Des Moines Schools for more than ten years and also conducts the Youth Sinfonia and Preludio Strings at the Des Moines Symphony Academy.

 Mary Dahlby grew up in Cedar Rapids, Iowa, where she studied violin with Marlis Windus, concertmaster of the Cedar Rapids Symphony.
 In addition to performing with her school orchestras, she performed with the Cedar Rapids Youth Symphony six years and the Cedar Rapids Symphony two years.
 She appeared as a soloist with the Cedar Rapids Youth Symphony.

 Dahlby graduated from Iowa State University with a bachelor of science degree in home economics education and from Northwest Missouri State University with a master of science degree in home economics.
 While at Iowa State, she performed with the Iowa State Symphony Orchestra and a student quartet.